 Everything stored on business systems is vulnerable to hackers, thieves, and the competition.
 Hard drives typically support just software-based encryption, which can easily get hacked and dismantled.
 A better way to protect sensitive data is to encrypt it at the hardware level on an SSD, since this comes standard on most drives.

-In most organisations, files live on servers and the idea is that everyone can access what they need at any given time.
+In most organizations, files live on servers and the idea is that everyone can access what they need at any given time.
 However, the problem is that hundreds to thousands of people are often trying to simultaneously access data, which stretches hard drive performance beyond its limits.
-When hard drives are replaced with SSDs, everyone in the organisation can quickly access what they need to get things done.
+When hard drives are replaced with SSDs, everyone in the organization can quickly access what they need to get things done.

 Enterprise SSDs make it possible to process a dizzying 2.5 million database transactions per minute and over 500,000 orders per minute on Microsoft® SQL Server 2014.3 Compare that to a test of enterprise-grade hard drives, which were only able to process 53,220 database transactions per minute.4

 Save big on software licenses

 By improving the performance of existing servers, you can use fewer servers, which means savings on annual database software licenses that often cost more than 25x per server per year.5 Not only can SSDs cut license costs, but since they’re more energy efficient, they reduce the need for cooling, which can result in additional savings.

 SSDs in both types of systems: the ultimate multiplier